Pritesh-Gaykar/Basic_Docker_Project/README.md

 ##Learnings:

--Learned Various Docker Commands.
+-Learned Various Docker Commands. <br>
--Learned how Docker Desktop is used.
+-Learned how Docker Desktop is used. <br>
--Learned How to write and create .yaml file.
+-Learned How to write and create .yaml file. <br>
--learned how to build images using docker commands and using .yaml.
+-learned how to build images using docker commands and using .yaml. <br>
--learned how to create a Dockerefile.
+-learned how to create a Dockerefile. <br>
--learned how to dockerize an application.
+-learned how to dockerize an application. <br>
--Learned about DockerHub.
+-Learned about DockerHub. <br>

 ##Feel Free to Give a feedback.